Hacker0x01/docs.hackerone.com/docs/hackers/reputation.md

 Keep in mind that the first 10 bounties of a program will be rewarded the BOUNTY_MEDIUM reputation.
 After 10 bounties have been paid out, hackers will gain reputation through bounty according to the system above.

-<i>Note: We don't award reputation when rewarded with a bonus and not an actual bounty.</i>
+<i>Note: We don't award reputation when rewarded with a bonus and not a bounty.</i>